 2. The Invisible Guest (2016) [ Contratiempo]

-When Adrian, an affluent businessman, is arrested for the murder of his lover, whose body was found by his side in a hotel room, Virginia, a veteran attorney is hired to make Adrian’s case – an impregnable defence to get him out of trouble.
-Laura, his now-deceased lover, was a photographer and they had been involved in a car crash resulting in a death, which too was evaded by Adrian at the behest of Laura.
+When Adrian, an affluent businessman, is arrested for the murder of his lover, whose body was found by his side in a hotel room, Virginia, a veteran attorney, is hired to make Adrian’s case – an impregnable defence to get him out of trouble.
+Laura, his now-deceased lover, was a photographer and they were involved in a car crash resulting in a death, which, too, was evaded by Adrian at the behest of Laura.
 As Vanessa starts digging deeper, she finds out that apparently, Adrian might not be completely innocent after all, as opposed to what he claims to be.
-Skeletons from the closet often crop up in the movie and in this layered premise, trusts are broken and hidden secrets are revealed – one at a time.
+Skeletons from the closet often crop up in the movie and in this layered premise, trusts are broken and hidden secrets are revealed, one at a time.
 Easily one of the best Spanish language films on Netflix US.

 Read More: Best French Movies on Netflix